-5 Discussion.
+5 Discussion

-Overall, both elevation survey data and modelling results suggest that: (i) there is a shore-parallel deposition pattern that occurs at the sand flat in areas above the MSHTL (ii) the deposition can be linked to storm events and (iii) the amount of sediment deposited might have a significant importance for dune growth in the area.
+Overall, both elevation survey data and modelling results suggest that (i) there is a shore-parallel deposition pattern that occurs at the sand flat in areas above the MSHTL, (ii) the deposition can be linked to storm events and (iii) the amount of sediment deposited might have a significant importance for dune growth in the area.

-- As mentioned by Wijnberg et al. (2017), the magnitude of the sand flat surface area is in the order of $2 km^2$.
-Considering the total amount of sand accreted at the dunes and considering the sand flat as its only source, the same amount would represent a lowering in the order of 1 meter in the height of the sand flat.
-Considering the stability of the sand flat in a yearly scale, which can be seen through the variance and rate of change maps at the sand flat, Wijnberg et al. (2017) suggests that either the sand flat has been continuously replenished by sand or that the supra-tidal part of the sand flat is not the primary source of - 10 sediment for the dunes.
-Our elevation survey data results suggest that the accretion above MSHTL can contribute with more than 27% of the sediment supply of the dunes on a yearly basis.
-Furthermore, numerical modelling results support that storms may act as a depositional mechanism onto sand flats, depositing similar shore-parallel supra-tidal deposits of sand as seen in the elevation data.
-Also, estimates pairing modelling results and actual data also suggest that cumulative depositions would be of the same order of magnitude of volume changes at the dunes.
+As mentioned by Wijnberg et al. (2017), the magnitude of the sand flat surface area is on the order of 2 km.
+Considering the total amount of sand accreted at the dunes and considering the sand flat as its only source, the same amount would represent a lowering on the order of 1 m in the height of the sand flat.
+Considering the stability of the sand flat on a yearly scale, which can be seen through the variance and rate of change maps at the sand flat, Wijnberg et al. (2017) suggested that either the sand flat has been continuously replenished by sand or the supratidal part of the sand flat is not the primary source of sediment for the dunes.
+Our elevation survey data results suggest that the accretion above MSHTL can contribute with more than 27 % of the sediment supply of the dunes on a yearly basis.
+Furthermore, numerical modelling results support that storms may act as a depositional mechanism onto sand flats, depositing similar shore-parallel supratidal deposits of sand as seen in the elevation data.
+Also, estimates pairing modelling results and actual data suggest that cumulative depositions would be of the same order of magnitude as volume changes at the dunes.
 The potential to contribute to more than a quarter of the yearly average deposited volume in the dunes suggests that, for a sand flat setting like Texel, the sediment deposited through storm surge flooding can be seen as an important mechanism in terms of dune growth.